Skip to content

 7. Feedback

 If a score looks wrong for an address you know well, tell us.
-We use disputed scores to calibrate the prompt and tighten the data brief.
+We use disputed scores to calibrate the scoring brief and sharpen the recommendation.
 Contact us or use the in-app feedback button.